 Try to avoid boating alone.
 It’s nice to have help in emergencies.

-• Avoid situations that promote loss of body heat.
+Avoid situations that promote loss of body heat.
 Stay dry and out of the cold wind.

 Wear your life jacket, since it will help keep preserve body heat, and in the event you fall overboard you will be better able to return to the boat.

-• Proper clothing makes a big difference.
+Proper clothing makes a big difference.
 Wool clothing is much better than synthetics.

 Have a blanket or two on board to warm anyone who may need them, whether or not anyone falls overboard.

-Remember, too, that there will probably not be many other boaters around you during this time of the year, meaning “good Samaritans” will be scarce.
-Should you find yourself in the position of rescuing someone who possibly is suffering from hypothermia, keep this in mind: their energy resources are minimal.
+Remember, too, that there will probably not be many other boaters around you during this time of the year, meaning “Good Samaritans” will be scarce.
+Should you find yourself in the position of rescuing someone who possibly is suffering from hypothermia, keep this in mind; their energy resources are minimal.
 Have them do as little as possible to help you in their rescue.
 They may deplete what energy reserves they have left.
 Hypothermic people have died after rescue because of their exertion during the rescue.

 Fall boating can be a wonderful experience, but one needs to exercise caution since the rules have changed some from summer boating.
 To learn more about cold weather boating and other important facets of recreational boating, consider taking our one-day “About Boating Safety” course being offered at Lake Lanier from February through October each year.
 Announcements of our courses are printed in this newspaper and in other lake area newspapers during those months.
 Please plan to visit our safety booth at the Atlanta Boat Show January 15-18, 2015.
 We will again be located in the rear of the exhibit area where the 10’x 10’ booths are situated at the Georgia World Congress Center, and will have ample free safe boating brochures available.
 You will also be able to speak with our knowledgeable Auxiliarists on duty should you have questions.
 Safe boating schedules for 2015 will be available for many of the flotillas in north Georgia.

-Most boating fatalities occur in bad weather.
+Happen in bad weather.

-Most boating fatalities are from bodily injuries, due to a collision.
+Are from bodily injuries, due to collisions.

-Most boating fatalities happen to inexperienced boaters.
+Happen to inexperienced boaters.